Skip to main content

 Enable if you want to see some debug information in a specific log file.

-By default, a prod.log file will be written in wp-content/plugins/crowdsec/logs folder.
+By default, a prod.log file will be written in wp-content/uploads/crowdsec/logs folder.

 You can disable this log here.